Alan B. Colowick, MPH, MD

 John Hohneker, MD

-Executive Vice President and Head of Research and Development, FORMA Therapeutics Inc.
+Executive Vice President, Head of Research and Development,

 John Hohneker, M.D., has served as a member of our board of directors since January 2017.
 Dr. Hohneker joined FORMA Therapeutics Inc. in 2015 with over 25 years of drug development experience in the pharmaceutical industry across a broad range of therapeutic areas, including oncology, immunology, dermatology, rheumatology, and organ transplantation.
 He has played a critical role in advancing therapeutics from preclinical through health authority approval, including 17 drug launches.
 Dr. Hohneker held various leadership positions at Novartis from 2001 to 2015.
 Most recently, as Senior Vice President and Global Head of Development, Immunology and Dermatology, where he was responsible for the global development of the immunology, rheumatology, and dermatology product pipelines including the recent approvals and launches of Cosentyx®, Xolair® and Ilaris®.
 Previously he also served as Senior Vice President of U.S. Oncology Clinical Development and Medical Affairs where he played a key role in the development, approval, and/or commercialization of several important oncology products such as Gleevec®, Tasigna®, Zometa®, Afinitor®, and Exjade®.
 Prior to joining Novartis, Dr. Hohneker spent approximately 11 years at Glaxo Wellcome and its legacy company Burroughs Wellcome in various roles of increasing responsibility, including Worldwide Therapeutic Head, Director, Oncology Clinical Development and led the approval of Navelbine®.
 He has also served on the research committee of the American Society of Clinical Oncology and the Institute of Medicine’s Cancer Policy Forum.
 He also held a faculty position at the University of North Carolina School of Medicine at Chapel Hill, N.C.